sparna-git/Sparnatural/docs/SHACL-based-configuration.md

        <td>
           <div style="width:30px">0..*</div>
        </td>
-       <td class="sp_table_propertyshapes_col_description">The default tooltip that will be displayed when this entity is hovered.
-This can contain
+       <td class="sp_table_propertyshapes_col_description">The default tooltip that will be displayed when this entity is hovered, if no preferred
-          HTML markup.</td>
+          tooltip is provided.
+This can contain HTML markup.</td>
     </tr>
     <tr>
        <td>search widget</td>